HelloYeew/maisim/README.md

 ## Project Status

-The UI and design of the game are starting get in pieces now.
-The gameplay style are still not much finalized, but it's getting there.
+The UI and design pieces of the game are slowly getting done.
+Gameplay design isn't finalized yet, but we're getting there.

 There are plans to develop along this a website so the game can be a whole experience by itself.